Hemanth814241/SOC-Home-Lab/Project-02-Encoded-PowerShell-Detection/README.md

 ![Final Verdict](Screenshots/10-Final-Verdict.png)

-Based on the collected evidence, the activity was classified as a **False Positive (Lab Generated Activity).**
+Based on the collected evidence, the activity was classified as a **Benign Positive (Authorized Lab Activity).**
 ---

 # Final Outcome